 Tanzania has four main airports accepting international flights.
 Kilimanjaro (40km from Arusha, 45km from Moshi.
 45 minutes journey either way), Dar es Salaam (10km, 25 minutes from the city center) Zanzibar (7km, 15 minutes from Stone town) and Mwanza (serving the western regions).

 Domestic carriers link international airports, major cities, tourist attractions and game parks.
 We can book domestic flights on request.

 Airport taxes and safety fees are usually included in flight ticketing.
+Please check.

 International flights into Nairobi may be promoted as cheaper than flying directly into Tanzanian airports.
 However, you will need to add the cost of an onward journey into Tanzania and possibly Nairobi hotel nights (relating to international arrival and departure times).

 Kilitreks & Safaris currently do not book international flights.